hedasaurabh/elastic-search-cluster/README.md

 ## Installing

-### Install released version using Helm repository
+### Install released version using Helm command:

-* Add the Elastic Helm charts repo:
-`helm repo add elastic https://helm.elastic.co`

 * Install it:
+  1. Clone this repository.
+  2. cd elastic-search-cluster
-  - with Helm 3: `helm install elasticsearch-picnic .`
+  3. with Helm 3: `helm install elasticsearch-picnic .`

-### Install development version using main branch

-* Clone the git repo: `git clone git@github.com:elastic/helm-charts.git`

-* Install it:
-  - with Helm 3: `helm install elasticsearch ./helm-charts/elasticsearch --set imageTag=8.0.0-SNAPSHOT`
-  - with Helm 2 (deprecated): `helm install --name elasticsearch ./helm-charts/elasticsearch --set imageTag=8.0.0-SNAPSHOT`

 ## Configuration